numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - u-hat is a diagonal 2D vector of the input space that overlaps with the embedding of the number line

     - Find the associated Matrix:
-        - now let's try to find, WHERE did the basis vectors landed?
+        - now let's try to find, WHERE the basis vectors landed
         - if we find that, we will find the 1x2 matrix that describes this transformation
         - but the only information we have is where u-hat landed (1)
         - we know that i-hat and j-hat are both unit vectors, and the angle between them is the same regardless of which you project onto which